EigenEmara/simblr/README.md

 2. MAP applies a Gaussian prior to the basis function parameters (similar to L2 regularization).
 3. Bayes linear regression provides a distribution over functions plotted by dark and light gray confidence intervals.

-Please ignore the high variance noise setting in confidence intervals 😃
 ![simblr_output](https://user-images.githubusercontent.com/70483607/109927693-43a5a080-7ccd-11eb-8724-08f3ed096673.png)